Monday, January 18, 2021

 Ongoing postings – jobs will be posted online as received from employers

-Job Offers begin at 3:00 pm for the winter term
+Job Offers begin at 3:00 pm for the summer term

 Study Break – No interview (please note: there may be interviews the Friday before and the Monday after the break)

-Deferral option provided to unsecured winter co-op students
+Deferral option provided to unsecured summer co-op students

 Student Guide to Co-operative Education

 The Student Guide to Co-operative Education will lead you through your co-operative education journey.
 This document covers a wide variety of co-op information, which will answer many of your questions as you begin the co-operative education program.
 To download the Student Guide to Co-operative Education click here »

 As per Terms & Conditions for Co-op Students: